 This critical concept, used to analyze the relations between East and West, became established in 1978 with the publication of Said’s book Orientalism.
 Said’s book challenged the representation of the East, exposing the biased manner in which (primarily European) Western culture related to the Orient.
 According to Said, the principle intellectual issue sparked by Orientalism was the “altogether regrettable tendency of any knowledge based on such hard-and-fast distinctions as ‘East’ and ‘West’ to channel thought into a West or an East compartment.”
 Said applied the term “Orientalism” to all the interactions between the European powers and the “Orient,” in his words: “Orientalism is a distribution of geopolitical awareness into aesthetic, scholarly, economic, sociological, historical, and philological texts.”
 Said asserts that the West invented and established the “Orient” as a monolithic surface to reflect its own inverse image, thereby imputing to the “East” everything about itself which it sought to reject, condemn, and push away – everything that helped it constitute its identity as distinct and separate from the deplorable “East.”
-Said claims that the Eurocentric, Western culture created a longstanding tradition of fallacious, prejudice-inflected, “orientalist” representations of Asia and the Near East, which served as a justification for European colonial aspirations.
-The Orient was described as wild, romantic, and erotic – but also as primitive, passive, backwards and weak in comparison with the military and economic might of the West.
-According to Said, the Western colonialist, one of those colonialists who went out in search of the exotic, turned a blind eye towards the Eastern Other, constituting such an Other solely as an object of power-relations for Western domination.
-Thus, the term “Orientalism” does not in fact relate to the East at all, but rather to the East in the Western subject’s perception.
+Said claims that the Eurocentric, Western culture created a longstanding tradition of fallacious, prejudice-inflected, “Orientalist” representations of Asia and the Near East, which served as a justification for European colonial aspirations.
+The Orient was described as wild, romantic, and erotic – but simultaneously as primitive, passive, backwards and weak in comparison with the military and economic might of the West.
+According to Said, the Western colonialist, who went in search of the exotic, turned a blind eye towards the Eastern Other, constituting such an Other solely as an object of power-relations for Western domination.
+Thus, the term “Orientalism” does not in fact relate to the East at all, but rather to the Western subject’s perception.

 Although Said did not refer to it explicitly in his book, Zionism also belongs to the numerous and diverse Orientalist perspectives.
 The point of view of the Zionist movement gave rise to visual representations of the Orient that were often different both from those produced by the Western powers, and from those produced by the Old Yishuv, which continued the tradition of decorative art for religious purposes.
-The local art that dates from the birth of Zionism as a political-ideological movement at the end of the 19th century and the Aliyah of European Zionists to the territory they defined as the “Land of Israel” was characterized by distinctly national motifs.
+The local art that dates from the birth of Zionism as a political-ideological movement at the end of the 19th century and the Aliyah of European Zionists to the territory they defined as the Land of Israel was characterized by distinctly national motifs.
 It took shape as part of the formation of modern Jewish nationalism, and strove to satisfy the needs of the emergent Zionist movement.
-As will be clarified in the following chapters, Orientalist precepts and concepts expressed themselves in a unique way in pre-statehood art, where they became entwined in forms of national, ethnic, religious, and esthetic representations.
+As will be clarified in the following chapters, Orientalist precepts and concepts expressed themselves in a unique way in pre-statehood art, where they became entwined in forms of national, ethnic, religious, and aesthetic representations.

 An examination of the visual culture produced in the Land of Israel around the time of the beginning of Zionism explicitly discloses the roots of the fantasy surrounding the image of the “New Jew,” and this figure’s ambivalent relationship to the East.
 Photographs of members of the first Aliyot in full Oriental costume may cause present-day viewers to react with curiosity, wonder, and amusement.
 Alternatively, these photographs may evoke moral and ideological repugnance, causing viewers to recoil.
-Such fraught responses give us cause to consider our own culture, no less than the historical culture of early Zionism; they teach us, moreover, that visual representations are a particularly fertile ground for discussing the formation of Zionist consciousness in the context of Orientalist discourse.
+Such fraught responses give us cause to consider our own culture, no less than the historical culture of early Zionism; they indicate, moreover, that visual representations are a particularly fertile ground for discussing the formation of Zionist consciousness in the context of Orientalist discourse.